 Jay Gruden only had two quarterbacks in each of his three seasons with Cincinnati, but Griffin still needs to prove his durability.
-Plus they like McCoy.
 So nothing has changed since the original posting.
 If something happened to Griffin, they would still be in good shape with Cousins and McCoy.
-If they go with two, then McCoy gets left off.
+If they go with two then McCoy gets left off.

 It's really hard to tell with running backs until the games begin.
 But, thus far, Chris Thompson has been more impressive than Lache Seastrunk -- though the latter has different speed and flashy moves.
 I do have a hard time seeing Seastrunk end up being cut so there's a good chance they keep five backs.
 If Seastrunk has a quiet preseason then they could stash him on the practice squad.
 Also, Thompson must prove his durability.
 In the end that will be the deciding factor.
 Thompson's ability to catch is better at this point, but his pass protection skills are questionable.
 Seastrunk has to grow here.
 By keeping four here, the Redskins can go with an extra player at another spot.
 This means Evan Royster is on the outs, but he doesn’t give the Redskins anything they don’t have in better players.
 He is insurance only.

 I still don't think Leonard Hankerson will be ready to start the season on the active roster.
 I wonder about Robinson, but not the others.
 While some undrafted free agents have looked good in practice, I learned long ago not to go overboard until you see them in games.
 Robinson has had a quiet camp in too many regards.

 Rookie tight end Ted Bolser had a good day Saturday, or at least a good couple of plays.
 He looks better than in the spring, which is a good sign.
 He's still learning the details of blocking, etc., and it could be hard to keep four tight ends this year.
 Bolser is a good candidate for the practice squad.